 White: Very ripe, honeyed, practically dense wines.
 Acacia notes.
 Acidity slightly on the low side.
 Medium term wines.
 Fruit is powerful & multi-layered.
 Big wines with lots of natural sugar, which are highly seductive.
 Good?
 Absolutely; the real question is how good?
 Drink now to 2022.
 Vast majority are ready.
 If you like your white Burgundy to have exotic, opulent, tertiary flavours of melon, honey, spice and hints of marzipan, keep for a further year or two.
 Do bear in mind that very ripe years develop fat, unctuous, slightly exotic nuances.

 Red: Another wet, damp, cool summer.
 However, Sept did the 'trick'.
 Drying north wind plus 3 weeks of sunshine dramatically changed ripeness levels.
 Though the quality is variable in places, some marvelous wines were made where growers dropped grapes that displayed any sign of rot; and there was rot.
 Address is all important in 2008.

 White: As in 2007, Chardonnay fared better than Pinot.
 Less tartaric acid than 2007 but more malic & thus richer.
-Highly focused, precise wines – many for the long haul.
+Highly focused, precise wines – some for the long haul.
 A cross between the richness of 2006 & the minerality of 2007.

-Red: A vintage that few wanted & though I profess to understand why, I consider this & 2008 to be classic Pinot Noir vintages.
-Many wines are light & without any great depth.
+Red: A somewhat 'unloved' vintage & though I profess to understand why, the wines, though lacking 'body', were very pleasurable.
+Many wines are light & without any great depth - sure.
 Yet they are transparent, cool & in some instances superbly elegant.
 This effeminate, mineral, pure style is (to my mind at least) true Pinot.
 Lovely aromatics too.